 Although some conclusions are being made that even if there are future identification of genes related to handedness in the future, it’s unlikely that analysis of human DNA can predict handedness.

-Factors that Can Likely Cause Hand Preference
+7 Factors That Can Likely Cause Hand Preference

 There remains a mystery why only an average of one in ten people favor their left hand.
 Two left-handed parents producing right-handed children still show a weak direct genetic link to handedness.